QinlinChen/ml-from-scratch/README.md

 This is my implementations of machine learning algorithms.

-Its hierarchy is similar to the scikit-learn.
+Its hierarchy is similar to the one of the scikit-learn.

-Here are some algorithms that implemented:
+Here are some algorithms that have been implemented:

 ```
 mlfs --- linear_model --- LogisticRegression
+      |
+      |- tree --- DecisionTreeClassifier
       |
       |- ensemble --- AdaBoostClassifier
       |            `- RandomForestClassifier